matter-labs/zksync-era/docs/src/specs/interop/interoptransactions.md

 We’ll modify the default account to accept interop proofs as signatures, seamlessly integrating with the existing ZKSync native **Account Abstraction** model.

-### Comparison with Superchain

-Superchain doesn’t offer anything that is comparable to **InteropTransactions** on this level.